karl-mantle/victoria-3-cenj/README.md

 Most of the files within this mod will work as seperate overwrites so it should be compatible with other mods, the exception is the directories listed below where I have overwritten the vanilla file(s).
 Any other mod you have installed won't be compatible with CENJ if it also overwrites these vanilla files without making a compatibility patch.

-## Overwrite files

-There are overwrites to migration and culture laws, a number of vanilla cultures and ____.
-They are in seperate files, with the exception of the following:

-### Overwritten vanilla files
+### Overwritten vanilla files and directories

-- /common/history/pops/00_west_europe.txt
+- /common/buy_packages/00_buy_packages.txt
+- /common/history/buildings/ < all files >
+- /common/history/countries/ < all files >
+- /common/history/pops/ < all files >
-- /common/history/pops/01_south_europe.txt
+- /common/history/states/00_states.txt
-- /common/history/pops/02_east_europe.txt
+- /common/scripted_effects/00_political_setup.txt
-- /common/history/pops/09_central_asia.txt
+- /common/scripted_effects/00_starting_inventions.txt
-- /common/history/pops/14_siberia.txt
+- /common/strategic_regions/eurioe_strategic_regions.txt
+- /gfx/map/city_data/city_types/ < all files ending with city or mine >
+- /map_data/state_regions/ < all files >

 # Translation